-- To preside over meetings of the Council so that its business is carried out efficiently and with regards to the rights of Councillors and the interests of the Community. - To uphold and promote the principles of the Council's Constitution - To ensure that the Council meeting is a forum for the debate of matters of concern to the local community and the place at which members are able to hold the Cabinet Executive to account - To participate in promotional and public relations activities on behalf of the Council - To promote public involvement in the Council's activities - To represent the Council at Civic and Ceremonial functions as may be considered appropriate by the Chairman - To act as an Ambassador and Champion for Blaby and the Council - To host functions and recognise community and voluntary groups and other bodies which have made a significant contribution to the District. - To nominate a Charity for receipt of funds raised during the Chairman's year of office - To attend briefing meetings with the Monitoring Officer and Democratic Services before each Council meeting - Demonstrate professionalism and respect advice provided by Officers and act in the spirit of the Nolan Principles - To report to Council on Chairman's engagements undertaken since the previous Council meeting - To liaise with the assigned officer to respond to correspondence addressed to the Chairman - To determine the nature and extent of hosted engagements (e.g. Chairman's At Home) and be mindful of financial and other resource implications.
+- To preside over meetings of the Council so that its business is carried out efficiently and with regards to the rights of Councillors and the interests of the Community. - To uphold and promote the principles of the Council's Constitution - To ensure that the Council meeting is a forum for the debate of matters of concern to the local community and the place at which members are able to hold the Cabinet Executive to account - To participate in promotional and public relations activities on behalf of the Council - To promote public involvement in the Council's activities - To represent the Council at Civic and Ceremonial functions as may be considered appropriate by the Chairman - To act as an Ambassador and Champion for Blaby and the Council - To host functions and recognise community and voluntary groups and other bodies which have made a significant contribution to the District. - To nominate a Charity for receipt of funds raised during the Chairman's year of office - To attend briefing meetings with the Monitoring Officer and Democratic Services before each Council meeting - Demonstrate professionalism and respect advice provided by Officers and act in the spirit of the Nolan Principles - To report to Council on Chairman's engagements undertaken since the previous Council meeting - To liaise with the assigned officer to respond to correspondence addressed to the Chairman - To host the following engagements with the support from Blaby District Council staff:- - Chairman's At Home (summer) - Civic Service (autumn) - Carol Concert (winter) - One fundraising event (spring)